universal-ctags/ctags/docs/osx.rst

 Build Prerequisites
 -----------------------------------------------------------------------------

-Building ctags on OSX should be no different than building on Linux.
+Building ctags on OSX should be no different than building on GNU/Linux.
 The same toolchains are used, and the Mac OS packaging scripts use autotools and make (as you'd expect).

 You may need to install the xcode command line tools.
 You can install the entire xcode distribution from the App Store,